 The Group's operations are primarily financed by cash generated from operating activities, the proceeds of capital contributions from the Shareholders and the bank borrowings.
-As at 31 December 2023 and 2022, the Group had cash and cash equivalents of approximately RMB74.4 million and RMB72.8 million, respectively.
-Increase in cash and cash equivalents is mainly attributing to sales of the properties during the year ended 31 December 2023.
+As at 31 December 2024 and 2023, the Group had cash and cash equivalents of approximately RMB86.4 million and RMB74.4 million, respectively.
+The increase in cash and cash equivalents is mainly attributing to a decrease in capital expenditures during the year ended 31 December 2024.